-- An earned Masters Degree or equivalent with at least a 3.0 GPA - Academic capability to complete requirements of doctoral studies - Demonstrated or potential leadership ability - Performance on the GRE (Aptitude section score of 1000) or the Miller Analogies Test (50 raw score/413 scale) - Leadership position that provides opportunity for application on the job - Résumé - 3 letters of recommendation - Writing sample.
+- An earned Masters Degree or equivalent with at least a 3.0 GPA - Academic capability to complete requirements of doctoral studies - Demonstrated or potential leadership ability - Performance on the GRE (Aptitude section score of 1000) or the Miller Analogies Test (50 raw score/413 scale) - Leadership position that provides opportunity for application on the job - Résumé - 3 letters of recommendation - Writing sample. - Bachelor's and master's degree transcripts are required to complete the file.

-Bachelor's degree transcripts are required to complete the file.
+The program requires a time commitment of three years with 6 semester hours per semester (2 courses) of organizational leadership and 3 semester hours per semester (1 course) of research.
+The program is blended with a combination of face-to-face and virtual work.
+Students attend three on-campus Practicum

-The program requires a time commitment of three years with 6 semester hour (2 courses) of organizational leadership and 3 semester hours (1 course) of research each semester.
-The program is developmental with a combination of face-to-face and online work.
-Students attend three on-campus Practicums and a three and one-half day Research Seminar during the semester as well as on-line presentations and webinars.
+Sessions and a three and one-half day Research Seminar during the semester as well as virtual activities such as webinars.
 In addition, students participate in a learning group in their geographical area.

-The organizational leadership sequence includes 36 units delivered in 17 action learning cycles (12 courses) over three years that may be taken for credit or for a grade.
-Each action learning cycle integrates the leadership theory strands into knowledge, skill development, and practice in the field.
-The content strands include areas like systems thinking, communication, conflict, change, diversity, visioning, and teamwork.
+The organizational leadership sequence includes 36 units delivered in 12 courses over three years that may be taken for credit or for a grade.
+Each course integrates leadership theory, skill development, and practice in the field.
+Examples of content include leadership theory, communication, conflict, change, systems thinking, diversity, visioning, and teamwork.

 The research sequence is 18 units.
-Four courses (12 units) provide students a foundation in quantitative and qualitative research.
-Typically a student completes these four research courses during the first two years, leading to a Research Prospectus and Advancement to Candidacy.
-The remaining 6 units of research are completed during the dissertation process.
+Four courses (12 semester hours) provide students with a foundation in quantitative and qualitative research.
+Typically a student completes these four research courses during the first two years.
+The remaining 6 units of research are completed during the dissertation process in the third year.